-The minimum wave height for the system to start operating is 1 m (3.2 ft).
-Production gradually increases until it reaches full capacity with waves about 1.5 m (5 ft) high.
+The minimum wave height varies depending on the system Class.
+Smaller systems are more responsive and are activated by smaller waves than larger systems.
+Iceberg Class Units start operating at 1 m (3.2 ft) and production gradually increases until it reaches full capacity with waves about 1.5 m (5 ft) high.
 Other characteristics such as wave period also affect production.

-The waves are relatively predictable depending on the season.
-Before starting any project, an analysis is carried out in order to validate that the waves are sufficient throughout the year and that the solution operates most of the time.
-The proper water storage is selected following this analysis to ensure continuity of supply.
+Waves in a given area are relatively predictable depending on the season.
+Before starting any project, an analysis is carried out in order to validate that the waves are sufficient throughout the year.
+Appropriate production and proper water storage is selected following this analysis to ensure continuity of supply.

 If the produced water is higher than the client’s needs, the water can be diverted back into the ocean.

 The hulls of the buoys range from high density polyethylene (HDPE) for IceCube class units to steel, aluminum and composites for Iceberg and Glacier class units.
 The permeate (product) water pipeline is typically made of high-density polyethylene (HDPE).

 Oneka water sale agreements are for 10 – 30 years over which Oneka is 100% responsible for ensuring proper preventive maintenance is carried out throughout the contract to ensure that the equipment produces the same quality and quantity of water at the end of the agreement as did in the beginning.

 Seawater reverse osmosis (SWRO) membranes reliably removal microorganisms from water 99.9999% (LOG 6) reduction of bacteria and 99.99% (LOG 4) reduction of viruses.

 Oneka continuously monitors each desalination buoy’s salinity, flow and pressure.
 This information is relayed in real-time where it is tracked by the local operators as well as Oneka’s Operating and Engineering teams.